mustafaakbaba/ME536_Project/README.md

 All the codes are on the master branch.

-Transfer learning is used with ResNet50 model. cnn4.py file is used for training the model.
+Transfer learning is used with ResNet50 model. controllers/get_img/cnn4.py file is used for training the model.

+The datasets for training, validation and test are in controllers/get_img/cnn folder.

+The model is the controllers/get_img/cnn/model/model.pth file.

 ![](photos/webots_1.png)